-What is a PPI letter?
-The letter from your immigration officer is called Potentially Prejudicial Information (PPI) letter.
-A PPI Letter stands for Potentially Prejudicial Information Letter and is a notice from Immigration New Zealand identifying information which may negatively affect a submitted visa application.
+The letter from your immigration officer is called “Potentially Prejudicial Information” (PPI) letter.
+It is a notice from Immigration New Zealand identifying information which may negatively affect a submitted visa application.

 There are several reasons for your immigration officer to issue the PPI letter.
-For example, he or she may question whether your intention to stay in NZ is genuine according to the specific visa's purposes or perhaps he or she was concerned about your employment arrangement with your employer.
+For example, they may question whether your intention to stay in NZ is genuine, according to the specific visa's purposes.
+Or, perhaps, they were concerned about your employment arrangement with your employer.

 Immigration New Zealand is forbidden from denying a visa application upon uncovering any potentially prejudicial information.
 The PPI Letter does NOT mean that a visa application has been denied yet, but that the Immigration New Zealand holds specific concerns regarding the application.

-Hence PPI Letters are issued for Immigration New Zealand to comply with its requirement for “fairness" and "natural justice”.
+Hence, PPI Letters are issued for Immigration New Zealand to comply with its requirement for “fairness" and "natural justice.”
 It means an applicant should be granted an opportunity to address any potential problems or concerns regarding their visa application.

 However the exercise of this "fairness" and "natural justice" can be applied differently whether you are currently located in New Zealand or offshore.

 PPI is defined as any information, data or material which may adversely affect the outcome of the lodged visa application.

 We have found many applicants relied on free advice from their friends or "hearsay" or even partial information from the internet.
 However, this is a matter you should not rely on free advice and hope for the best outcome.

 It is critical that you must respond to the PPI letter in a very logical, clear and complete manner with justification & evidence to back up your case.
 Otherwise, your visa application can be declined.
 If you are on an interim visa when your application is declined you suddenly become unlawful.
 When you are unlawful, you can be deported.